Skip to main content

 Persistent Storage

-This type of volume supports static or dynamic provisioning.
-Which means, the volume provisioning is fully abstracted to the user.
+This volume type supports static or dynamic provisioning.
+The provisioning is fully hidden from the user.

-2. Driver - It's the controller that implements the plugin specification.
-It's running mostly as controller on admin layer and the node driver is running as a daemonSet on each node.
+2. Driver - This is the controller that implements the plugin.
+It mostly runs as a controller on the admin layer.
+The node driver runs as a daemonSet on each node.

 3. Storage Class - Represents different types of storage available.
 Depending on storage class requested, different provisioners will handle the request.